bretto36/docs/docs/tenancy/1.x/tutorial-multi-database.md

 ```

 ## Done!
-You're all done now, congratulations!
-You've now setup your own multi tenancy setup using the Tenancy Ecosystem!
+You're all done, congratulations!
+You've now set up your own multi tenancy setup using the Tenancy Ecosystem!

 You should have the following result:
 - Creating a new Customer (or your own tenant model), will result in a new database creation